sociallyassistiverobotics/sar_social_stories/README.md

 # sar\_social\_stories

 The SAR Social Stories game node was designed for use during the SAR Year 5 study.
-This program loads and launches the social stories game, using scripts to list what the robot should be told to do, what stories should be loaded in the game, and what to do in response to stuff that happens in the game.
-It uses ROS to communicate with a SAR Opal game (on a tablet or on a PC) via a rosbridge\_server websocket connection and with the robot via the robot\_command node.
+This program loads and launches the social stories game, using scripts to list what the robot should be told to do and what to do in response to stuff that happens in the game.
+It uses an SQLite database to store information about the stories to tell, as well as to track which stories a player has already heard.
+This information is used to personalize which stories the player should hear next based on which story questions they got wrong and which stories they've already heard.
+The program uses ROS to communicate with a SAR Opal game (on a tablet or on a PC) via a rosbridge\_server websocket connection and with the robot via the robot\_command node.

 ## Usage